ProfessorKazarinoff/MATLAB-pump-relay/README.md

 # MATLAB-pump-relay
 A student project for ENGR114 at Portland Community College.
-Uses MATLAB to switch on and off a pump using a relay connected to an Arudino over serial.
+Uses MATLAB and an Arduino connected over serial to switch on and off a pump using a relay.